dreamfactorysoftware/df-docs/docs/Installing DreamFactory/linux-installation.md

 ## Automated installer

-DreamFactory has an automated installer to make Linux installs a breeze.
 The installer can be found in our Github repo [here](https://github.com/dreamfactorysoftware/dreamfactory/tree/master/installers)

 To execute the script on your Linux machine, simply: